savi09/LendingClub-ML/README.md

 # LendingClub-ML

+## Predictions and outcomes are located in the Jupyter Notebook.

 ## Supervised Machine Learning Homework - Predicting Credit Risk

 In this assignment, you will be building a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.